seanreed1111/sql-recipes/recipes.md

 ## Note that the result includes an entry only for hours of the day actually represented in the data.

 ---
-# Summarizing Data for Different Groups
+# SUMmarizing Data for Different Groups
 ## Problem
-## You want to summarize data in a column, but you don’t want to summarize over all the rows in a table.
-You want to divide the rows into groups, and then summarize the column separately for each group.
+## You want to SUMmarize data in a column, but you don’t want to SUMmarize over all the rows in a table.
+You want to divide the rows into groups, and then SUMmarize the column separately for each group.
 For example, you need to know the average salary paid per department.

 ## Solution
 ## Use SQL’s GROUP BY feature to group common subsets of data together to apply functions like COUNT, MIN, MAX, SUM, and AVG.
 This SQL statement shows how to use an aggregate function on subgroups of your data with GROUP BY.